ThePrimeagen/fem-algos/lessons/07-comparing/B-array-list.md

 <br/>

 ### Ring Buffers
-This datastructure manages to make it into my professional and personal like at least 10 times.
-Very useful.
+I have literally created at least 10 of these this year...

 Lets whiteboard the behavior out.